top of page

 If you are in China, you may have to activate your VPN to watch this video.

 Lastly, inspired by the paintings described earlier, I photographed myself as the subject inside his room looking out through his four windows.
-These self-portraits constitute a sub-category, highlighting how interaction varies with different windows, as I am typically seated at my desk when gazing out of the living room window, whereas I stand when observing through the other windows of my apartment.
-While this chapter focused more on what is seen outside, it does not omit the observer and the window from which such observation happens.
-Having said that, this exploration of the window in its physicality and impact on indoor surroundings is taken a step further in the next chapter.
+These self-portraits constituted a sub-category, highlighting how interaction varied with different windows, as I was typically seated at my desk when outlooking from the living room window, whereas I would stand when observing through the other windows of my apartment.
+While this chapter focused more on what was seen outside, it did not omit the observer and the window from which such observation happened.
+Having said that, this exploration of the window in its physicality and impact on indoor surroundings was taken a step further in the next chapter.

 bottom of page